triggerfishmartech/sitecore-listexporter/README.md

 ﻿# sitecore-campaignlistexporter
+![Trigerfish Logo](https://avatars.githubusercontent.com/u/78132139?v=4)

 Allows you to export the last known campaign ID of a contact in a list.

-![Trigerfish Logo](https://avatars.githubusercontent.com/u/78132139?v=4)

 ## Compatibility
-- Tested in Sitecore 10
+- (Tested on) Sitecore 10

 ## Prerequisites
 - Working sc 10 instance
 - xConnect service
 - Custom Facets for sc Contacts

-##Usage
-### Note
+## Usage Note
 The source code provides an example code on how to export the last known campaign ID of a contact in ListManager export.
-Copy the Feature/code to your working sitecore repo if you are following Helix structure (please refer to the File structure below on details) you need a proper working Sitecore 10 instance along with xConnect in order to test this E2E which is beyond the scope of this repo.
+Copy the Feature/code to your working sitecore repo Helix structure please refer to the File structure below on details.
+You need a proper working Sitecore 10 instance along with xConnect in order to test this E2E which is beyond the scope of this repo.

 ### File Structure
 ``` bash